Dekita/palhub-client/resources/readme/install.md

 | :exclamation: BKav Pro False Positive :exclamation: |
 |---|
 The antivirus Bkav Pro *may* show a false positive for `W32.AIDetectMalware`.
 According to security researchers at hackerdose.com;
-`"This is quite typical for installation files like Setup.exe and Setup.msi.
-We’ve also seen it on legitimate utility software installations that came from the official source and executable file plugins for well-known products like music mixing and editing software.
-This identification is especially prevalent when downloading files via torrents or third-party installers."`
+`"...it recognizes practically all trustworthy files as malware when other antivirus engines produce a clean result.
+This is quite typical for installation files like Setup.exe and Setup.msi.
+We’ve also seen it on legitimate utility software installations that came from the official source and executable file plugins for well-known products like music mixing and editing software..."`
 [learn more here](https://hackerdose.com/malware/w32-aidetectmalware-bkav-pro/)